mcpiatkowski/hello-sagemaker/CUSTOM_CONTAINER.md

 ## Custom Container Approach

-For more control, you need to create separate containers for training and inference:
+You can use either separate containers for training and inference or a single multi-purpose container.

+### Option 1: Separate Containers for Training and Inference

-### Training Container
+#### Training Container

-#### 1. Create Training Dockerfile (Dockerfile.training)
+##### 1. Create Training Dockerfile (Dockerfile.training)

 ```dockerfile
 FROM python:3.8